sdif-benchmarks

 Interpreting Results

 Results should be read in context.
 Token counts depend on the tokenizer used.
-Semantic density comparisons are most meaningful when the input data is equivalent across formats.
-Round-trip fidelity tests verify that the canonical hash of a document matches before and after conversion.
+Semantic-fidelity comparisons are most meaningful when the input data is equivalent across formats.
+Round-trip fidelity tests verify preservation through a conversion path; semantic-fidelity tests report recovery by axis; operability reports format capabilities rather than measured quality.

 The benchmark suite does not publish a single performance number as a marketing claim.
 It is a tool for structured, reproducible comparison so that users can draw their own conclusions from the data.